openmindculture/wp_cli_docker/README.md

 You can open http://localhost:8000/wp-admin and check the dashboard, health status, additional information provided by the incompatibility status plugin, and add more plugins, themes, and content.

-You can use the [WordPress content import/export tool](https://learn.wordpress.org/tutorial/tools-import-and-export/) to add content from other existing WordPress sites.
+You can use the [WordPress content import/export tool](https://learn.wordpress.org/tutorial/tools-import-and-export/) to add content from other existing WordPress sites or a third-party plugin like [UpdraftPlus](https://wordpress.org/plugins/updraftplus/) that might make it easier to transfer data selectively including purchased plugins and the media library.

 ## Requirements